MisturaDev/Simple-Quiz/README.md

 # 🧠 Simple Quiz

-**Simple Quiz** is an interactive web-based quiz application built with **HTML**, **CSS**, and **JavaScript**.
+**Simple Quiz** is an interactive web-based quiz application built with **HTML**, **CSS** and **JavaScript**.
-It allows users to answer multiple-choice questions, get instant feedback, and view their total score at the end of the quiz.
+It allows users to answer multiple-choice questions, get instant feedback and view their total score at the end of the quiz.
-This project showcases core frontend development skills, including DOM manipulation, event handling, and responsive design.
+This project showcases core frontend development skills, including DOM manipulation, event handling and responsive design.

 ---